Nature Happenings

 - Jan 11: Aldo Leopold’s (Father of Wildlife Conservation) birthday

-- Jan 15: National Bagel Day
+- Jan 12: National Hot Tea Day

-- Jan 18: Martin Luther King Day
+- Jan 15: Martin Luther King Day and National Bagel Day

-- Jan 20: Penguin Awareness Day
+- Jan 20: Penguin Awareness and National Day of Service

 - Jan 23: National Pie Day